felixge/godrone/docs/user/faq.rst

 Other projects are certainly more mature at this point, and e.g. `Paparazzi
 <http://paparazzi.enac.fr/wiki/Main_Page>`_ already has support for the AR
 Drone 2.
-However, they are significantly more difficult to run and work with, and it would be rather difficult to attempt
+However, they are significantly more difficult to run and work with, written in C/C++, and use rather archaic UI technology.

 .. _source: